digpalsingh92/Simon-game/README.md

 # Simon-game
 Mind Games
-It's Just a simple game Built-in Javascript
+It's Just a simple game Built-in Javascript Using JQuery and DOM.